Missisquoi County, Quebec

-The name of the county is derived from an Algonquin Abenaki word meaning "lots of waterfowl".
+The name of the county is derived from an Algonquin Abenaki language word meaning "lots of waterfowl".

 Missisquoi County, part of the Eastern Townships (one of roughly 12 regions in Québec), is located on the western fringes of the Appalachian foothills, giving it a rolling landscape on its eastern part.
 The western part of the county is situated on the Richelieu River plains.